Investors cautious as lenders seek more steps after Greece deal

-TOKYO The euro and shares pulled back on Friday as investors remained concerned about Greece's commitment to debt restructuring, even after it struck a long-awaited deal on fiscal reforms to secure crucial funding.
+TOKYO The euro and shares pulled back on Friday as investors remained concerned about prospects of restructuring Greece's debt and global lenders demanded more steps even after it struck a long-awaited deal on fiscal reforms.

-Greek political leaders clinched a deal on austerity measures and reforms needed for a second international bailout in two years, and a debt swap deal between Greece and its private bond holders was practically finalised.
+Greek political leaders clinched a deal on severe austerity measures and reforms indispensable for a second international bailout in two years, but the country's lenders sought a parliamentary seal of approval before providing any aid.

-But Eurogroup chairman Jean-Claude Juncker set three conditions, saying the Greek parliament must ratify the package, a further 325 million euros of spending cuts needs to be found, and political assurances must be given that the plan will be implemented.

-MSCI's broadest index of Asia Pacific shares outside Japan slid 1.4 percent, moving further away from a six-month high hit the day before, which lifted the index up nearly 14 percent this year.
+MSCI's broadest index of Asia Pacific shares outside Japan fell 1 percent, moving further away from a six-month high hit the day before, which lifted the index up nearly 14 percent this year.

-European shares are likely to inch lower, with financial spreadbetters expecting Britain's FTSE 100, Germany's DAX and France's CAC-40 to open down about 0.1-0.2 percent.

-In Asia, China's trade shrank in January from a year earlier, with factory shutdowns for Lunar New Year holidays exacerbating a slowdown in external demand that has turned Beijing to take steps to support the domestic sector.

-Analysts cautioned that the data had been heavily skewed by the week-long holiday which fell in January this year and in February last year.

-Japan's Nikkei .N225 fell 0.5 percent after opening marginally higher.
-Hong Kong shares fell 0.9 percent, facing tough resistance at 21,000.
+Japan's Nikkei fell 0.4 percent after opening marginally higher.
+Hong Kong shares fell 0.6 percent, facing a tough resistance at 21,000.

 Industrial commodities, such as oil and copper, retreated from Thursday's rally made on the news of a Greek deal, while gold steadied, as a firmer dollar was offset by support from accommodative monetary conditions worldwide.